enghwa/MultiRegion-Serverless-Workshop/1_API/README.md

 #### High-level Instructions

-Go ahead and create a bucket using the AWS Console or the CLI.
+Go ahead and create a bucket for each region using the AWS Console or the CLI.
 S3 bucket names must be globally unique so choose a name for your bucket using something unique to you such as your name e.g. `wildrydes-firstname-lastname`.
 If you get an error that your bucket name already exists, try adding additional numbers or characters until you find an unused name.

 You can create a bucket using the CLI with the following command:

 *Ireland Bucket* (choose a unique bucket name)
      aws s3 mb s3://wildrydes-multiregion-firstname-lastname-eu-west-1 --region eu-west-1